marolAI/seams-workshop.github.io/_practical/01_design.md

 <b> if </b>     step b. profile picture fits specified cell

-<b>elif </b>    step c. then it will be uploaded and displayed
+                step c. then it will be uploaded and displayed

- <b>else </b>   step d. it does not meet the dimensions specified
+                step d. it does not meet the dimensions specified

-                step e. then a crop interface will be generated to adjust the picture for a best fit
+ <b>else </b>   step e. then a crop interface will be generated to adjust the picture for a best fit

                 step f.
 Picture displayed